SYalouz/QuantNBody/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6565736.svg)](https://doi.org/10.5281/zenodo.6565736)

-QuantNBody is a python package dedicated to the manipulation of quantum many-body systems composed either of electron or bosons.
+QuantNBody is a python package facilitating the implementation and the manipulation of quantum many-body systems composed either of electron or bosons.
 It provides a quick and easy way to build many-body operators and wavefunctions and get access (in a few python lines) to quantities/objects of interest for research and method developements.
+We provide below a non-exhaustive list of the various possibilites offered by the package

+- Visualizing he decomposition of any wavefunction in a given many-body basis
+- Building 1-body, 2-body (...) reduced density matrices
+- Building Spin operators S^2, S_z (for fermionic system) expressed in a many-body basis
+- Building model Hamiltonians e.g. Bose-Hubbard, Fermi-Hubbar ( parameters given by the user )
+- Building molecular ab initio Hamiltonians (needs psi4 or PySCf to provide the electronic integrals)
+- ...

+For example of the use of this package several tutorials have been implemented to help the new users.
+Particularily, we provide illustrative code showing how to use the tools implemented to build their personal many-body methods such as (see the Example folder):
+- FCI : Full Configuration Interaction (for bosonic and fermionic systems)
+- CAS-CI : Complete Active Space CI  (for fermionic systems)
+- SA-CASSCF : State-Averaged CAS Self-Consistent Field with orbital optimization (fermionic systems)
+- ...

 ---

-such as :

-- The decomposition of any wavefunction in a given many-body basis
-- 1-body, 2-body (...) reduced density matrices
-- Spin operators S^2, S_z (for fermionic system) expressed in a many-body basis
-- Already made model Hamiltonians e.g. Bose-Hubbard, Fermi-Hubbar ( parameters given by the user )
-- Already made molecular ab initio Hamiltonians (needs psi4 or PySCf to provide the electronic integrals)
-- ...

  # How to easily install (in developement mode)
 To install the latest version of QuantNBody in a quick and easy way: